seemamishra33/Predictive-Modelling-for-Salary/README.md

 ## Results

-Based on the results it seems to be like that the Years of experience, Location and the Type of job help determine the salary.
+Based on the results it seems like that the Years of experience, Location and the Type of job features significantly help determine the salary.
 However, the degree or major does not effect the distribution of the salary.